DocWizard/SME-Tips/SME-tips.md

 ><B>Knowledge should be shared.</b>

 Technical writers often work with subject matter experts (SME).
 These subject matter experts know how to do things that technical writers need to describe.
 It is important that technical writers work well with subject matter experts.
-This article outlines what to do when this cooperation does not work well.
+This article will tell technical writers what to do when this cooperation does not work well.

 ## Reasons for bad communication
 <img src=.\images\00006-1571621898.png width="200" alt="Stylized image of an expert" style="float: right;">